brooks1mines/ML/README.md

 ## DeepLearning

 This is where the deployment of the Convolutional Neural Network (CNN) will take place.
+This is being actively edited and developed as of 02/17/23.